Dizzienoo/MongooseSchemaValidator/readme.md

 1.2.2 - Changed the throw Response to also return the full object, for better typescript support

 1.2.3 - Updated how errors are added as earlier errors were, in some cases, being over written.

+1.2.4 - Fixed Typos in error response and fixed error in documentation.

 ## Issues